Promoting Fairness through Hyperparameter Optimization: Results Discussion

 \subsection{Search Strategy}

 We evaluate the Fairband search strategy by analyzing the evolution of fairness and performance simultaneously, and whether we can effectively extend the practical Pareto Frontier as the search progresses.
 That is, whether optimal trade-offs are more likely to be found as we discard the worst performing models and further increase the allocated budget for top-performing models within each bracket (see Table~\ref{tab:hyperband_brackets}).
-We focus on FB-auto, the fairness-aware variant of HB that automatically tunes the fairness-accuracy trade-off.
-Figure~\ref{fig:AOF_heatmap} shows a heat map of the average density of Pareto optimal models\footnote{Fraction of Pareto optimal models within each bracket, averaged over 15 runs.} in each model-discard iteration, for 15 runs of the FB-auto algorithm, on the AOF dataset.
+We focus on FB-auto, the fairness-aware variant of HB that automatically tunes the fairness-performance trade-off.
+Figure~\ref{fig:AOF_heatmap} shows a heat map of the average density of Pareto optimal models in each model-discard iteration, for 15 runs of the FB-auto algorithm, on the AOF dataset.
 As the iterations progress, under-performing configurations are pruned, and the density of Pareto optimal models steadily increases, confirming the effectiveness of the search strategy.